Project

 Actions #12

-Updated by shamaz almost 9 years ago
+Updated by shamaz about 9 years ago

 hmp->next_tid is already initialized when hammer_flusher_create() is called.
 This is what I get with "hmp->flusher.tid = hmp->next_tid;" :